-Due to COVID-19 restrictions, indoor galleries as well as high-touch outdoor spaces, including the Children's Garden and the Rose Hills Conservatory for Botanical Science are closed.
+Due to COVID-19 restrictions, high-touch outdoor spaces, including the Children's Garden and the Rose Hills Conservatory for Botanical Science are closed.

 The Helen and Peter Bing Children's Garden invites kids of all ages to splash in water, play among topiary animals, make music with pebbles, dance under rainbows, discover fairy doors, and hold the magic of magnetic forces in their hands.
 This whimsical garden is the perfect space for youngsters to explore the green world and develop a lifelong appreciation for nature.